 Get Your FREE 30-Page Affiliate Marketing Beginners Guide And Grow Your Site Today

-And there’s plenty to learn from their success that you can apply to your affiliate site.
-Let’s talk about how you can build a media empire bootstrapped without breaking the bank.
+Let’s talk about how you can bootstrap a media empire without breaking the bank.

 1. Pick the Right Niche for Your Affiliate Business

-If you’re starting a site from scratch, consider choosing a niche you have some interest in and what types of products you can promote or sell.
+If you’re starting a site from scratch, consider a niche you’re passionate about, and what types of products you can promote or sell.

-One of the affiliate giants, Matt Diggity, shared his niche criteria, which include anything to do with health, wealth, and relationships.
+For example, affiliate giant Matt Diggity has shared his niche criteria, which includes anything to do with health, wealth, and relationships.

 To make it easier, consider starting in a hobby niche.
-Hobby niches have a lower barrier for entry because they require more specific knowledge and are generally less competitive than broader categories.
+Hobby niches are generally less competitive, as they require more specific knowledge.

 If you’re stuck for ideas, you’ll probably see what other affiliate sites are doing, but you could miss out on better opportunities if you follow their trail and try to carry out their strategy.

-When building an audience, you aim to get them to come back instead of clicking affiliate links once.
-To encourage your readers to return, focus on how much value you give them.
+When building an audience, aim to get them to come back, instead of clicking an affiliate link once, and leaving forever.

 4. Build Your Authority with Informational Content

-Amazon Associates is a good affiliate marketing program for beginners because Amazon has LOADS of products but not-so-great commissions.
+Amazon Associates is a good affiliate marketing program for beginners because Amazon has a huge product selection, and high conversion rates.

 If you’re starting out, consider Amazon Associates first.
 Then, you can move to other affiliate programs for higher payouts as your audience grows.

-If you become a member of multiple affiliate programs, you can choose which offer is best for you to promote for each situation.
 You can also give your readers multiple options, so they can choose who to buy from.
+This is in Google’s Review guidelines.

-TIP: Lasso makes it easy to manage links from multiple affiliate programs and create displays with multiple buying options.
+Lasso makes it easy to manage links from multiple affiliate programs and create displays with multiple buying options.
+We have by default two buttons you can add affiliate links to in out displays.

 6. Outsource to Start Scaling Your Affiliate Marketing Site